openssl/general-policies/policies/ai-policy.md

 ## 2. The CLA Requirement

-OpenSSL has issued a new version of its CLA which includes an AI clause.
+OpenSSL has issued a new version of its CLA, which includes an AI clause.
 Before submitting any contribution that includes non-trivial AI-generated content, you must have signed this new CLA.